About Scientific American

 In 2009, Mariette DiChristina became the eighth Editor-in-Chief in Scientific American's history and the first woman to hold the position.
 A science journalist for more than 20 years, DiChristina first came to Scientific American in 2001 as its executive editor, a position she held until her current appointment.
 She is also the former president (2009 and 2010) of the National Association of Science Writers and has been an adjunct professor at the Science, Health and Environmental Reporting Program of New York University.
 Under DiChristina’s leadership, the magazine has received numerous accolades including a 2011 National Magazine Award for General Excellence.
 In 2014, DiChristina was honored as a Corporate Visionary during the Folio Top Women in Media Awards ceremony.

 Scientific American is a truly global enterprise.
-Scientific American publishes 14 local language editions, read in more than 30 countries.
-Scientific American has 3.5 million print and tablet readers worldwide, 5.5 million global online unique visitors monthly, and a social media reach of 3.5+ million.
+Scientific American is published in 14 languages with 9.5 million print and tablet readers worldwide, 10+ million global online unique visitors monthly, and a social media reach of 7+ million.